Krissy Cela Flaunts Chiseled Figure In Black Sports Bra and Shorts For New Upper Body Workout Video

 Dressed in a black sports bra and matching shorts, the British fitness trainer started her workout with a set of overhead presses.
 For this exercise, she raised the dumbbells to her shoulders and then pushed them upward, holding them horizontally as she did so.
 In her caption, she suggested doing 3 sets of 15 repetitions.

 In the second clip, she combined a front hold with a side raise.
-This meant that she had to keep one dumbbell raised while lifting and lowering the other with her arm stretched to the side.
+This meant that she had to keep one dumbbell raised while lifting and lowering the other with her opposite arm stretched to the side.
 She recommended doing 5 reps of the side raises at a time until a total of 20 reps are completed.

-Next, it was time for alternating front raises which she suggested doing in 15-rep intervals and repeating 3 times.
+Next, it was time for alternating front raises which she suggested doing in 15-rep intervals, repeated 3 times.
 A set of side raises followed.
 These were done with bent arms but she kept her elbows pointed toward the wall behind her.

 In the fifth and final video of the series, Krissy bent forward in her chair for a set of rear-delt flys. these were similar to the side raises but during each repetition, Krissy lowered the dumbbells beneath her knees before she raised the weights once more.